 Meme row: Bengal govt gets SC notice for delayed release of BJP leader despite court order

-New Delhi, July 01: Supreme Court on Monday issued contempt notice West Bengal government over delayed release of BJP leader arrested for meme despite court order.
+New Delhi, July 01: Supreme Court on Monday issued contempt notice to West Bengal government over delayed release of BJP leader, arrested for meme despite court order.
 BJP Youth Wing Convenor Priyanka Sharma had shared a morphed image of Banerjee donning actor Priyanka Chopra's spooky look at the Met Gala event in New York.

 While hearing a plea filed by brother of BJP leader, the top court questioned the Bengal government "why activist Priyanka Sharma was not released immediately after the SC order in May." the SC also asked the state to file a response in four weeks.